BioComputingUP/mocafe/README.md

 > A Python package based on [FEniCS](https://fenicsproject.org/) to develop and simulate Phase Field mathematical models for cancer

-The purpose of Mocafe is to provide an open source and efficient implementation of legacy Phase Field mathematical models of cancer development and angiogenesis.
+The purpose of Mocafe is to provide an open source and efficient implementation of Phase Field mathematical models of cancer development and angiogenesis.

 Use Mocafe to:
-* reproduce legacy cancer phase field model (also in parallel with `MPI`);
+* reproduce important cancer phase field model (also in parallel with `MPI`);
 * understand them better inspecting the code, and changing the parameters;
 * integrate these models in yours [FEniCS](https://fenicsproject.org/) scripts.

+## Cite
+Mocafe is published at:

+> Franco Pradelli, Giovanni Minervini, Silvio C E Tosatto, Mocafe: a comprehensive Python library for simulating cancer development with Phase Field Models, Bioinformatics, 2022;, btac521, https://doi.org/10.1093/bioinformatics/btac521

 ## Documentation
 To ease Mocafe usage by every user, we provide an extensive documentation along with the package.